 Treatments for sore nipples

 There are many suggested treatments for sore nipples from adjusting the way a baby attaches to the breast, to using lanolin, nipple shields or prescription ointments.
 What works for one mother may not work for another and strategies will depend on the cause of the sore nipples.
-If nipples are cracked, blistered or damaged there is a higher chance of either a bacterial (e.g. Staphylococcus aureus or staph) or fungal infection (e.g. thrush) which may require medication from your doctor.
-Sore nipples can also be due to eczema, dermatitis or psoriasis or even caused by an allergy or side effect of a treatment you have already been using.
+In addition to poor positioning and attachment, sore nipples may be due to dermatitis, eczema, psoriasis or even caused by an allergy or side effect of a topical cream you have already been using.
+If nipples are cracked, blistered or damaged there could be a possibility of an infection which may require medication from your doctor.
 Always check with your health professional if you have very sore nipples that are not healing.

 Popular treatments